killthebuddh4/gadfly/README.md

 Here's a new question.
 Are analytic nodes agents?
 For example, do analytic nodes try to run a program, interpret the results, and then forward the data to their parents?
 Or, do synthetic nodes handle _all_ of the natural language functionality.

 I think that they are probably both agents because they have two distinct roles.
 A synthetic node needs to understand the plan, an analytic node needs to understand just the single step.

+2024-04-05-00

+SYNTHETIC NODE

+- execute analytic node
+- success or fail
+- feedback or return or fail
+- repeat

+ANALYTIC NODE

+- decide on type
+- generate strategy
+- generate children
+- execute children
+  - for each success or fail
+  - feedback or return or fail
+- success or fail
+- feedback or return
+- repeat